ingobecker/cloudd/README.md

 * [cloudd-hcloud](https://github.com/ingobecker/cloudd-hcloud)
 * [cloudd-libvirt](https://github.com/ingobecker/cloudd-libvirt)

-cloudd-libvirt is used mainly for the delevopment of cloudd itself.
+cloudd-libvirt is used mainly for the development of cloudd itself.

 ### Operating systems

-cloudd ships with intallation containers that let you create images for the following operating systems:
+cloudd ships with installation containers that let you create images for the following operating systems:

 * fedora CoreOS
 * rancher k3OS